adarshdanda06/NeetcodeTrackingExtension/README.md

 #### How to Get GitHub Personal Access Token:

-1. Go to GitHub Settings → Developer settings → Personal access tokens → Tokens (classic)
+1. Go to GitHub Settings → Developer settings → Personal access tokens → Fine-grained tokens
-2. Click "Generate new token (classic)"
+2. Click "Generate new token"
-3. Give it a name like "Neetcode Extension"
+3. Give it a name like "Neetcode_Extension_Token"
-4. Select scopes: `repo` (for private repos) or `public_repo` (for public repos)
+4. Go to Repository Access: `Only select repositories` and select the repository you created
+5. Go to the Repository select and select Repository Permissions.
+You will drop down.
+Scroll to the Contents section and select the `Access` dropdown.
+Click `Read and write`.
+7. Click `Generate Token`
-5. Copy the generated token and paste it in your `config.js`
+6. Copy the generated token and paste it in your `config.js`

-### 3. Load Extension in Chrome
+### 4. Load Extension in Chrome

 1. Open Chrome and go to `chrome://extensions/`
 2. Enable "Developer mode" (toggle in top right)